epiusers-help/AutoDevCerts/InstallKinetic.md

 netdom computername dev-kinetic /makeprimary:dev-kinetic.teampti.dev
 ```

 Reboot the computer to complete this operation.
-IPCONFIG /ALL will now show the new Primary Dns Suffix.
+IPCONFIG /ALL will now show the new Primary Dns Suffix as the .DEV domain.

 ### Kinetic Prerequisites